 This function means that Environment Canterbury is responsible for ensuring dams are well constructed, that dams are regularly monitored and that the potential risks to people and property are minimised.
 This function does not replace the requirement for resource consents for damming, taking or diverting water under the Resource Management Act 1991.
 Any applicable resource consents will still be needed before a dam project commences.

-Download, print, fill-in, sign and return the form.
+Download, print, fill-out, sign and return the form.